 Awards are provided for three-year studentships.
 The stipend offered for studentships is reviewed periodically, and is currently:

-Tuition fees for UK students is provided, as well as a research allowance to cover all materials, consumables, equipment and animal costs.
+Tuition fees for UK students is provided (at Home/EU rate only), as well as a research allowance to cover all materials, consumables, equipment and animal costs.
 This allowance should not exceed £10,000 per year.
 Costs associated with travel and conference registration may be requested in addition to this allowance.
 These must be reasonable and fully justified and will be agreed by the Review Panel.

 How to apply